Volunteer Packer Pre-Project Details

 - Have current USFS-approved defensive horsemenship training.
 Provide upon request to MWA staff.
 It's assumed you have this certification when you register for a volunteer project.

 - Acknowledge, agree to, and accept USFS Job Hazard Analaysis.
-Click here to read.
-The Analysis is also provided during your online registration.
+The analysis is also provided during your online registration.

 - Complete MWA online registration.
 It's imperative that we know your health background and other personal info in case of emergency while you're in the field with us.